Charities & Social Economy

 Content accurate as at August 2016.

 The 25th of May 2018 will see a huge shift in the regulation of data protection across the EU.
 This is the date from which EU organisation's will have to comply with the General Data Protection Regulation (GDPR).
-In the first of a series of podcasts looking at different aspects of the GDPR, Charities and Social Economy Partners, Peter Parker and Sue King provide an overview of the GDPR and its likely effect on charities and social enterprises.

 The second in a series of podcasts by Sue King and Duncan Milwain at Wrigleys concerning the implications of the new GDPR for Charities, Schools and not for profit organisations.